riccardocadei/photovoltaic-detection/README.md

 ### Report

-`documents/report.pdf`: a 2-pages report about how we finished the project in detail.
+`documents/report.pdf`: a 4-pages report of this project